Launching a new membership site can feel a lot like the first day at a new school or job.

 Creating assets as part of your content plan help users share your branded content once you start publishing.
 The less work it is for them, the more likely your content is going to get traction.

 The last step is to roll out your content plan.
-Create the copy for your blog posts, pool the research for your infographics, and start getting it out there.
+Create the copy for your blog posts (this article on online sales writing may help), pool the research for your infographics, and start getting it out there.

 Twitter, Facebook, and YouTube are the most popular distribution channels for professionals.